Photo from the Athens News

 - Γιάννης, followed by Ioannis OR John (taken from a comment on January 30, 2012).

 Following complaints from the Greek diaspora that they are being denied their legal right to specify alternate names to match official public documents, the Ministry of Citizen Protection says the law is mandatory, police respect the law but are inconsistent in implementation, and the ombudsman wants the law reviewed.

 Where can Greek citizens go without a visa?

-The Ministry of Foreign Affairs has a table called “Visas for Greeks traveling abroad.”
-It details where Greek passport holders (diplomatic, service and ordinary Greek citizens) can travel without a visa.
+The Ministry of Foreign Affairs has a table called “Visas for Greeks traveling abroad,” which details where Greek passport holders (diplomatic, service and ordinary Greek citizens) can travel without a visa.

 Germany and Greece have a reciprocal program that entitles Greek police officers at German airports to conduct random inspections, and German police officers at Greek airports to do the same as of March 2012, a measure to support in each other in minimizing illegal immigration.